LokiMetaSmith/NASA-COG/elec/Control Board/Control_1v1/FactoryTest/README.md

 ### Add LAN Shield
 With power off connect the LAN shield to the Control V1.1.
-It goes on the top side of the assembly
+It goes on the top side of the assembly.
+Connect tto a LA Apply power
+Load the OEDCS firmware into the unit under test.